-Admission into a graduate program as a full-time student is predicated on a cumulative grade point average (GPA) of at least 2.8 (based on a 4.0 system) from an EAC/ABET-accredited undergraduate program and a cumulative score of at least 1050 in the verbal and quantitative sections of the Graduate Record Examination (GRE).
-The GRE requirement may be waived for applicants with strong credentials.
+Admission into a graduate program as a full-time student is predicated on a cumulative grade point average (GPA) of at least 2.8 (based on a 4.0 system) from an undergraduate program and scores from the Graduate Record Examination (GRE).
+The GRE requirement may be waived for applicants with a cumulative GPA of 3.0 and above from an EAC/ABET accredited undergraduate program.

 Admission into a graduate program as a part-time student is predicated on a cumulative GPA of at least 2.8 (based on a 4.0 system) from an EAC/ABET-accredited program and relevant professional experience.
-Although the GRE is optional for part-time students, it may be helpful in the evaluation of credentials.
+Although the GRE is optional for parttime students, it may be helpful in the evaluation of credentials.